-- The Originator(s) shall disclose to the IPC any invention that he/she believes has commercial potential before publicly disclosing it.
+- A. The legal interests of the University and its staff, faculty, and students in any IP, except traditional scholarly works as described in Section IV.
+A &B. shall be determined in accordance with this Policy by the IPC. - B. Disclosure. - The Originator(s) shall disclose to the IPC any invention that he/she believes has commercial potential before publicly disclosing it.
 The Originator(s) are required to make best efforts inform the university seven (7) days in advance of a disclosure to the public.
 Instructions for disclosing an invention are posted on the University website of the Office of Sponsored Programs/Technology Transfer.
 The IPC will advise the Originator(s) about the appropriateness of filing a provisional patent application before the first public disclosure. - 2.
 To clarify the purpose of the above request: - a.
 All foreign patent rights will be lost with the first public disclosure (internet posting of abstract or full text; journal publication, disclosure at a conference, or disclosure to people other than University staff without a signed Confidential Disclosure Agreement). - b.
-Patent rights in the United States may be retained by filing a patent application within 12 months of the first public disclosure.

-C. Determination of Rights

-- 1. The IPC shall determine the ownership and treatment of IP, specifically a patentable invention, by examining the intent and purpose of its creation, the source and terms of external sponsorship, if any; and the extent that University-owned resources were used in its creation. - 2.
+Patent rights in the United States may be retained by filing a patent application within 12 months of the first public disclosure. - C. Determination of Rights - 1.
+The IPC shall determine the ownership and treatment of IP, specifically a patentable invention, by examining the intent and purpose of its creation, the source and terms of external sponsorship, if any; and the extent that University-owned resources were used in its creation. - 2.
 If the IPC determines that there has been no substantial use of University resources, the IPC shall release the property to the Originator, and the University shall not exert any further claim to the invention. - 3.
 The IPC may determine that the University has a legal interest in the invention but that the chances of successful commercialization are minimal or that the costs of pursuing such commercialization outweigh the income potential.
 In such cases, the IPC shall release the IP to the Originator as above. - 4.
 If the IPC determines that the University has a legal interest in the invention and judges that there is a reasonable chance for successful commercialization, it shall: (1) inform the Originator in writing that the University claims ownership rights to the property; (2) determine and record the rights of the Originator to share in any income in accord with